mwinteringham/restful-booker/README.md

 # restful-booker-cypress-js
 Cypress automation suite for the simple Node booking RESTful web services.
+Refer to original repo at https://github.com/mwinteringham/restful-booker for more info on the API.

 # Installation